Sam Taylor-Johnson: Nowhere Boy

+In August 2008, she was chosen to direct Nowhere Boy, a biopic about the childhood of John Lennon.
+Speaking about her experience directing the film, in September 2010.
 The 53rd annual London Film Festival screened the film as its closing presentation on 29 October 2009.
-The film was released in the UK on Boxing Day in 2009 to positive reviews.
-Taylor-Johnson was nominated for a BAFTA award on 21 January 2010, but lost out to Duncan Jones.
+The film was released in the UK on Boxing Day in 2009 to positive reviews. she was nominated for a BAFTA award on 21 January 2010.